 - Efficient Routing: IPv6 allows for easy aggregation of prefixes assigned to IP networks.
 Also, reduces the size of routing tables and makes routing more efficient and hierarchical.

 - More Efficient Packet Processing.
 IPv6’s simplified packet header makes packet processing more efficient in contrast with IPv4

-- Efficient Data Flow: IPv6 supports multicast rather than broadcast.
+- Efficient Data Flow: IPv6 supports multicast and not broadcast.
 Multicast allows bandwidth-intensive packet flows to be sent to several destinations simultaneously, saving network bandwidth.

-- Security: IPv6 security is improved due in part to improved authentication methods built into network firewalls.
+- Security: IPv6 security improved due in part to improved authentication methods built into network firewalls.

 - Simplified Network Configuration: Address auto-configuration (address assignment) is built-in to IPv6.
 Which makes network configuration simple.

-- Security: IPSec, which provides confidentiality, authentication and data integrity, is available in IPv6.
+- Security: IPsec, which provides confidentiality, authentication and also data integrity, is available in IPv6.

 - Conversion: IPv4 is still widely used all over the world and it is a difficult task to convert to IPv6.